teholm/amazon-guardduty-hands-on/README.md

 Follow these steps to enable GuardDuty:

 > Please use the **Oregon (us-west-2)** region.
 Skip this step if you already have GuardDuty enabled in this region.
-You can run this in other regions but the CloudFormation deploy button currently defaults to us-west-2 so adjust accordingly if you do not want to use this region.
+You can run this in other regions but the CloudFormation deploy button currently defaults to us-west-2 so download the template if you want to run this in another region.

 1. **First Click**: Navigate to the GuardDuty console in the region you want to run this scenario in and then click **Get Started**.